chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 .. note::
    The slight oscillations of the speedup are caused by the scientific notation format of the walltime by the timer feature after :math:`1000 \ \text{s}`.
 The walltimes are attenuated by the moving average, but the division operation for the speedup accentuates the lack of time precision.

-The load balancing method will help the performance of the simulation from the start, since the particles move within the domain during the discharge.
+The load balancing method helps the performance of the simulation from the start, since the particles move within the domain during the discharge.
 The load balancing allows to distribute the particles, and therefore all their related computations, more evenly between the cores.
 Once the discharge of the particles is mostly done and only a few particles are still falling from the top part, the performance gain brought by the load balancing stays constant since the load across the cores is already balanced.
-The adaptive sparse contacts method will help the performance of the simulation mostly when there are large areas of motionless particles.
+The adaptive sparse contacts method helps the performance of the simulation mostly when there are large areas of motionless particles.
 As it was showed in the video, those areas are located in the core of the pile at the top and at the corners of settled particles below the plate.
 This explains why the ASC gives a limited performance gain at the start of the simulation (only from the core of the pile) and an increasing gain through the simulation (accumulation of motionless particles at the bottom part).
-Given that both methods help the computation performance at different times, the combination of both methods gives the best performance as observed.
+Given that both methods help the computation performance at different times, their combination gives the best performance as observed.

 Angle of Repose